BryanDamasceno/Analise-Numerica/README.md

-# Analise-Numerica
+# Numerical-analysis
-Calculadoras que mostram resultado e principais valores do passo a passo dos métodos de interpolação Lagrange, Newton e Gregory-Newton.
+ Interpolation calculators to find the result and main values of the step by step using the methods Lagrange, Newton or Gregory-Newton.